whisperpine/nginx-certbot/README.md

 The syntax of nginx config files is not widely supported by code editors by default.

-For better dev experience, I recommend to use vscode with [NGINX Configuration Language Support](https://marketplace.visualstudio.com/items?itemName=ahmadalli.vscode-nginx-conf) extention installed.
+For better dev experience, it's recommended to use vscode with [NGINX Configuration Language Support](https://marketplace.visualstudio.com/items?itemName=ahmadalli.vscode-nginx-conf) extention installed.

 ### Cloudflare